 Yes - however, parking is prioritized for upperclassmen and may be limited for freshmen.
 Among freshmen, priority is given on a first-come, first-serve basis.

-If you wish to bring a vehicle on campus, you must apply for a Latitude 33 parking spot within Room Choice.
+If you wish to bring a vehicle on campus, you must apply for a Latitude 33 parking spot using the Car Application Form (sent to you after you enroll).

 Students who don’t have a car on campus are usually able to find rides with other students, whether to explore San Diego, go shopping, or get to the airport.
 Students normally walk, bike, or skateboard between campus and student housing.
 San Diego also has great public transportation options available.
 See Public Transportation